 You can claim self-education expenses when the course you study leads to a formal qualification.
-Vocational qualifications, including Certificate III, IV and Diploma qualifications, are potentially tax deductible because they are formal qualifications nationally recognised and accredited by Government bodies in Australia.
+Vocational qualifications, including Certificate III, IV and Diploma qualifications, are potentially tax-deductible because they are formal qualifications nationally recognised and accredited by Government bodies in Australia.

 Self-education tax deductions are a great incentive to boost your professional development and advance your career.
 Simply find qualifications directly related to your current job or that will increase your income in your current job and start improving your career prospects.

-You may find that you are required, by law, to upgrade to specific qualifications in order to advance into higher level and higher paying jobs in your field.
+You may find that you are required, by law, to upgrade to specific qualifications in order to advance into higher level and higher-paying jobs in your field.
 In that situation, it’s a no-brainer.
 Start working on the courses you need to take the next step in your career now.
 Check out the following career guides if you’re not sure where to begin:

-1. Fast Growing Jobs and Careers in Australia: Several careers are expected to grow rapidly in the coming years.
+1. Fast-Growing Jobs and Careers in Australia: Several careers are expected to grow rapidly in the coming years.
 Find out what these are and how you can apply for them.

-2. Skill Shortages and the In Demand Jobs in Australia: Skill shortages across the country have resulted in unfilled job vacancies.
-You can get into these in demand jobs with the right training and experience.
+2. Skill Shortages and the In-Demand Jobs in Australia: Skill shortages across the country have resulted in unfilled job vacancies.
+You can get into these in-demand jobs with the right training and experience.

 3. The Ultimate Guide to a Training and Assessment Career: Do you enjoy teaching and training others?
 Or are you already an expert in your field looking to share your expertise?
-Here’s how you can make career out of it as a Trainer and Assessor.
+Here’s how you can make a career out of it as a Trainer and Assessor.

 4. Work Health and Safety Career Guide: Occupational health is a growing concern in Australia.
 Workplaces across the country are now employing Safety Officers and WHS Representatives to manage and prevent accidents.
 Here’s how you can become a safety officer.